Written by: Joanne Marcus, MSW, President/CEO Commonwealth Community Trust (CCT)

 In cases where SSI payments are not enough to cover housing expenses, CCT will direct clients, who meet the criteria, to an ABLE account as a tool to enhance their PSNT while meeting critical shelter and other needs.
 The accounts are available to those who have a disability with onset prior to age 26.
 Caps to annual contributions and total balance apply.
 ABLE accounts are unique in that funds can be used for food and for certain housing and housing-related expenses without jeopardizing means-tested government benefits.

 Christine opened an account with ABLEnow of Virginia.
-Now, CCT can disburse as much as $15,000 annually directly to Christine’s ABLEnow account and Christine can use that money to pay housing expenses that exceed her monthly SSI benefit, on her own behalf.
+Now, CCT can disburse as much as $15,000 *(the current ABLE contribution limits are available here) annually directly to Christine’s ABLEnow account and Christine can use that money to pay housing expenses that exceed her monthly SSI benefit, on her own behalf.
 This money is no threat to her eligibility for public benefits as long as she uses it within the same month it is disbursed for housing related “qualified disability expenses (QDE),” which include rent and electricity.
 When managed correctly by a PSNT, those disbursements do not threaten Christine’s benefits and give her the autonomy to pay her own housing expenses using an ABLE debit card or checkbook.

 CCT makes deposits to Christine’s ABLE account for shelter expenses only.
 For other ABLE account users, the balance and the investment earnings are not countable or taxable income when spent on QDEs such as clothing, gas, maintenance for a car and haircuts.
 Upon the death of the beneficiary, the funds remaining in an ABLE account can be used to pay for outstanding QDEs including funeral and burial expenses.
 Trust beneficiaries can use their trust and ABLE accounts together to minimize fees and grow funds through ABLE investment options.